What Does the Bible Say About Being Quiet?

 The Scriptures also portray quietness as a form of trust in God.
 In moments of turmoil or uncertainty, the Bible encourages finding peace and strength in quiet trust rather than anxious words.
 This reflects a deep faith in God’s sovereignty and timing.

-See also What Does the Bible Say About the Veil Being Lifted?
+See also What Does the Bible Say About Motivation?

 Moreover, the Bible emphasizes the importance of being quick to listen and slow to speak.
 This principle is about giving importance to understanding others and being empathetic, rather than rushing to make one’s own point.
 It’s about valuing relationships and communication in a way that builds up rather than tears down.